 Protecting your company’s network components and the digital information they hold should be near the top of your priority list.
 Data center security best practices should not be taken lightly.

-So no matter the size of your company, you should be aware and establish a set of security practices to best protect all of your most important digital assets.
+So no matter the size of your company, you should be aware of all of your important digital assets and establish a set of security practices to best protect them.
 But where should you start?

 A Closer Look at Data Center Best Practices

 With the constant threat of network attacks and data leaks, it can be easy to forget that the physical security of a data center is just as important.

 If all of your servers, hard drives and other network equipment aren’t physically protected, then all of your efforts and other preventative measures are useless.

 Approach Security in Layers